jatin-pathangi/Network_Topology/README.md

    limitations under the License.

 #What does this tool do?
-   This tool creates a network topology between virtual machines based on a config file in JSON format present in the 'conf' directory.
+   This tool creates virtual machines and a network topology between them based on a config file in JSON format present in the 'conf' directory.

    VMs can either be switch VMs or standard Linux VMs.
 It currently uses KVM